17air/OCR/README.md

 This repository provides a minimal example of using a TensorFlow Lite (tflite) model for Optical Character Recognition (OCR).

 Binary model files are **not** included in this repository.
-Instead, you should provide your own tflite model and update the configuration file with the correct path.
+Instead, provide your own `.tflite` model and update the configuration file with the correct path.

 ## Files

-- `ocr_tflite.py` – Python module that loads a tflite model and runs inference on input images.
+- `ocr_tflite.py` – Wrapper around the tflite interpreter.
+- `ocr_utils.py` – Utilities for loading character maps and decoding model output.
-- `config_example.json` – Example configuration file with a placeholder for the tflite model path.
+- `config_example.json` – Example configuration file with placeholders for paths.
-- `run_example.py` – Example script showing how to use the module with a configuration file.
+- `run_example.py` – Example script showing how to run inference on a single image.
+- `char_map_example.txt` – Character mapping used by the example configuration.

 ## Usage

 1. Place your tflite OCR model at the desired location.
-Update `config_example.json` so that the `model_path` field points to your model file.
+Update `config_example.json` so that `model_path` points to your model file.
+Optionally modify `char_map` to match your model's character set.
 2. Install the required dependencies:

 ```bash